 , , FORM A IN THE COUNTY O COURT IN AND FOR THE OF, STATE OF COLORADO Civil Action No Plaintiff,) v.)
 Defendant.)
-SPECIAL VERDICT FORM A IAL VERDICT FORM A IF YOUR FOREPERSON HAS ORS HAVE SIGNED EITHER SPECIAL VERDICT CT FORM C. We, the jury, present our we have all agreed: Answers to Questions submitted by the Court, to which defendant, (name), on (his) (her) "breach of the warranty of," etc. case to the instruction that sets for claim of (insert appropriate description, e.g., "negligence," a) under Instruction No. (insert the number assigned in the the basic elements of liability for the claim, as in 13, 14:17, 14:20, or 14:22)?
+SPECIAL VERDICT FORM A IAL VERDICT FORM A IF YOUR FOREPERSON HAS ORS HAVE SIGNED EITHER SPECIAL VERDICT CT FORM C. We, the jury, present our we have all agreed: Answers to Questions submitted by the Court, to which defendant, (name), on (his) (her) of "breach of the warranty of," etc., case to the instruction that sets fort cintiff, (name), is entitled to recover damages from the claim of (insert appropriate description, e.g., "negligence,") under Instruction No. (insert the number assigned in the the basic elements of liability for the claim, as in 13, 14:17, 14:20, or 14:22)?
 (Yes or No) ANSWER: (Insert additional separatel liability claims being made against y numbered similar paragraphs so as to include all product the defendant.)
 (ANSWER:) , , , vered (question No. 1) ([all] [both] of these questions find the issues for the defendant, (name).